-VI Independent Directors
+VI Independent directors

-Until the end of 2008, the Board consisted of more than one-third independent directors representing 43% of the Board, i.e. three out of seven directors are independent.
+With effect from 2008, the number of independent directors increased to 43% of the Board, i.e. three out of seven directors are independent.
 The largest shareholder has three and the second largest shareholder has one director (see also Part 1, section A).